james-gates-0212/js-assessments/finding-all-the-anagrams/README.md

-# Find All The Anagrams
+# Finding All The Anagrams

 Find all the anagrams within a series of words provided.